maticnetwork/matic.js/content/docs/setup/index.md

 In order to support multiple web3 libraries - maticjs provides plugins.

-Currently three libraries are supported -
+Currently two libraries are supported -

 1. Web3.js
 2. Ethers

-3. Unstoppable Domains
+> You can also use the [Unstoppable Domains resolution plugin](https://github.com/unstoppabledomains/maticjs-resolution) from the maticjs `utils` namespace.